What is Straddle?

 Example of a Straddle Option

 The straddle option is used when there is high volatility in the market and uncertainty in the price movement.
 It would be optimal to use the straddle when there is an option with a long time to expiry.
-The trader should also ensure that the stock is at the money, meaning that the strike price should be the same as the underlying asset’s price.
+The trader should also ensure that the option is at the money, meaning that the strike price should be the same as the underlying asset’s price.

 The trader enjoys an advantage when the values of the call or put are greater than or lesser than when the strategy was first implemented.
 It can help counterbalance the cost of trading the asset, and any money left behind is considered a profit.